krisko4/DICOM-viewer/README.md

 ## How can I run it?

-*Since the project has been written in Java, please make sure you have Java installed on your device.*
+*Since the project has been written in Java, please make sure you have Java SDK installed on your device.*

 In order to run DICOM Browser, please double click on *run.bat* file.
 Image samples can be found in *dicoms* directory.
 That's it!